riskfirst/riskfirst.hateoas/README.md

 # riskfirst.hateos
-HATEOS done right for aspnetcore web api projects a simple change some test change blah2
+An implementation of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) for aspnet core web api projects which gives full control of which links to apply to models returned from your api.